composed-validations/composed-validations/README.md

 var equalToHelloValidator = {
   test: function(value) {
     if (value != 'hello') {
-      throw new cv.ValidationError('is not equal to hello', value, this);
+      throw cv.error('is not equal to hello', value, this);
     }

     // you must return the same input as given to you, unless you are writing a